Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: The 10 September 2017 Event

-The time profiles for the completed 4-day SOFIE simulation are presented in Figure \ref{fig:sep201709}(e)–(f) using the same plot style.
+The \textBoldmod{time profiles for}{SEP time–intensity profiles at Earth from} the completed 4-day SOFIE simulation are presented in Figure \ref{fig:sep201709}(e)–(f) using the same plot style.
 Overall, the modeled profiles show very good agreement with the GOES observations, from the onset and peak to decay, and in terms of time and fluxes.
 Specifically, in this event, a magnetic cloud has been reported to pass Earth $\sim$2 days after the eruption \cite<see Figure \ref{fig:cmeshk201709}(e) and>[]{guo2018modeling, luhmann2018shock}.
 For SEPs observed by GOES, this interval corresponds to a small plateau in the $>$10 MeV channel and a modest drop thereafter in both the $>$10 MeV and $>$100 MeV channels around 20:00 UT on 12 September 2017.
-In the simulation, a similar decrease was reproduced but occurred about 4–5 hours earlier than observed, mainly because the modeled ICME flank approached Earth earlier (see Figure \ref{fig:cmeshk201709}(d)(e)).
-Although the ICME did not reach Earth directly, the connectivity between Earth and the CME/ICME-driven shock could have changed.
-Nonetheless, this timing discrepancy is relatively minor compared to the $\gtrsim$4-day duration of this event, particularly given that the interplanetary shock did not produce a strong ESP enhancement in this case.
+In the simulation, a similar decrease was reproduced but occurred about 4–5 hours earlier than observed, mainly because the modeled ICME flank approached Earth earlier (see Figure \ref{fig:cmeshk201709}(d)(e))\textBoldadd{, although the CME/ICME arrival at Earth is not perfectly captured in the \textit{in situ} solar wind plasma comparison}.
+Although the \textBoldadd{simulated} ICME did not reach Earth directly, the connectivity between Earth and the CME/ICME-driven shock could have changed.
+Nonetheless, this timing discrepancy is relatively minor compared to the $\gtrsim$4-day duration of this event, particularly given that the interplanetary shock did not produce a strong \textBoldmod{ESP enhancement}{enhancement of energetic storm particles (ESPs)} in this case.
 Notably, the 4-day SOFIE simulation completed within 13 hours of real time, at a point when the observed fluxes were still near their peak or just beginning to decay, providing the full forecast profile up to 4 days in advance.